DualBrain/QB64/community.md

 ### Discord

 > Discord is a VoIP and instant messaging platform.
-Users have the ability to commuicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
+Users have the ability to communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
 A server is a collection of persistent chat rooms and voice chat channels which can be accessed via invite links.

 To fill the void considering the loss of the "QB64 Team", a new Discord server has been launched.
 This new server will follows a published [Code of Conduct](conduct.md).